NicLande/DrawYourWeapon/Rulebook/PartOne/CharacterCreation.md

 Endurance measures a Player Character’s health and wellbeing.
 The constitution, stamina, and grit of a character relies on their Endurance Score.
 Endurance is most often associated with Clubs and Hearts.

 ##### HP
 HP is the Stat linked with Endurance.
 It represents the amount of damage your character can withstand before collapsing.
-HP is a resource which can be lost and gained throughout playing DYW.
+HP is a resource which can be lost and gained throughout playing _DYW_.
 You gain no innate benefits from having it and there are no penalties when losing it until you reach 0.
 When you run out of HP your character will begin to die.
 This process is outlined in the Combat chapter.
 You cannot go above your Maximum HP.
 Your maximum HP is defined at 5+(Your Endurance*Your Level)+(Level Bonus)+(Other Bonuses).
 You begin play with Current HP equal to your Maximum.

 #### Finesse